Arcade Fire begin European tour despite Win Butler's sexual misconduct allegations

 Meanwhile, numerous Canadian radio stations have paused playing the group’s music amid the allegations made against Win Butler.

-The setlist for Arcade Fire’s first Dublin concert is as follows:
+The setlist for Arcade Fire’s first Dublin concert was as follows:

 ‘Wake Up’